inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 :ned:`EtherSwitch` models an Ethernet switch.
 Ethernet switches play an important role in modern Ethernet LANs.
-Unlike passive hubs and repeaters that work in the physical layer, the switches operate in the data link layer and route data frames between the connected subnets.
+Unlike passive hubs and repeaters that work in the physical layer, the switches operate in the data link layer and relay frames between the connected subnets.

 In modern Ethernet LANs, each node is connected to the switch directly by full duplex lines, so no collisions are possible.
 In this case, the